feliche93/feliche93/README.md

 <br />
 <br />

-I am a self-taught programmer, working at N26 as a Data Analyst.
-I am mostly interested in Data Science and would like to create eventually my own SaaS AI business.
+I am a self-taught programmer, working at Priceloop AI as a Data Engineer.
+I am mostly interested in Data topics and currently on the way to become a fullstack Web 3.0 Developer.

 ### Languages and Tools: